BAN-PL: a Novel Polish Dataset of Banned Harmful and Offensive Content from Wykop.pl web service: Related work

-Until recently, the only publicly available dataset of offensive social media content for the Polish language was originally introduced in task 6 of the PolEval2019 competition,\footnote{\url{http://2019.poleval.pl/index.php/tasks/task6}} which is comparable to SemEval-2019.
-It is part of the KLEJ Comprehensive Benchmark for Polish Language Understanding, the equivalent of the well-known GLUE benchmark, which encompasses 9 general natural language understanding tasks including CBD \cite{klej}.
-Detailed information regarding data collection and preprocessing procedures can be found in~\cite{poleval_ptaszynski}.
+Until recently, only two datasets containing offensive social media content, including hate speech, were publicly available for the Polish language.
+The first dataset was acquired in 2017 (\citet{troszynski}), but it was made accessible on HuggingFace only in 2021.\footnote{\url{https://huggingface.co/datasets/hate_speech_pl}} The second one was originally introduced in task 6 of the PolEval2019 competition.\footnote{\url{https://2019.poleval.pl/index.php/tasks/task6}} It is part of the KLEJ Comprehensive Benchmark for Polish Language Understanding, the equivalent of the well-known GLUE benchmark, which encompasses 9 general natural language understanding tasks including cyberbullying detection (CBD) (\citet{klej}).
+Detailed information regarding data collection and preprocessing procedures can be found in~\citet{poleval_ptaszynski}, while enhancements to the dataset have been elaborated upon in \citet{ptaszynski2023}.

-State-of-the-art results in the CBD KLEJ task (F1 score = 76.1) were achieved by the TrelBERT model pre-trained on Twitter data \cite{trelbert-2023}.
-The authors of the model created an additional test dataset called "harmful\_tweets\_1k9"\footnote{\url{https://github.com/deepsense-ai/trelbert}} to assess the generalisation of their solution to a broader distribution of Twitter data.
-The results indicate that TrelBERT, when used in a real-world scenario, has a higher ability to detect harmful content than larger models trained on general-domain corpora, e.g. HerBERT or Polish RoBERTa.\footnote{\url{https://klejbenchmark.com/leaderboard/}}
+State-of-the-art results in the CBD KLEJ task (F1 score = 76.1) were achieved by the TrelBERT model pre-trained on Twitter data (\citet{trelbert-2023}).
+The authors of the model created an additional test dataset called "harmful\_tweets\_1k"\footnote{\url{https://github.com/deepsense-ai/trelbert}} to assess the generalisation of their solution to a broader distribution of Twitter data.
+The results indicate that TrelBERT, when used in a real-world scenario, has a higher ability to detect harmful content than larger models trained on general-domain corpora, e.g., HerBERT or Polish RoBERTa.\footnote{\url{https://klejbenchmark.com/leaderboard/}}